 Paterson U.S. Navy veteran Jennifer Delgado hopes to one day write a book about her life and title it “The Little Blue Door.”
 The 32-year-old says it will be an ode to Catholic Charities, which helped her find hope and get back on her feet.
 The title refers to the entrance to Catholic Family and Community Services (CFCS) building at 24 DeGrasse St., close to the Cathedral of St. John the Baptist.

 Delgado, who was in the U.S. Navy from 2005 to 2009 serving on USS Curtis Wilbur stationed in Japan and later serving in San Diego, remembers the day she found CFCS and the day her life turned around.
 It was in the spring of 2018.
 She had just left the Passaic County Court House after a tenant-landlord dispute in which her landlord never remedied a pest infestation in her $1,800-a-month apartment.
-A single mother, after years in an abusive relationship, she was now homeless and six months pregnant with three other children.
+A single mother with three children, she was now homeless and six months pregnant after years in an abusive relationship.

 Outside the courthouse, she sat on a bench and “just started crying because I had nowhere to go and I was homeless.”

 “An old lady, a total stranger, saw me crying and said to me, ‘I think they can help you there.'”

 The stranger had pointed to the entrance of CFCS.

 “My life changed completely at that moment.
 I’m thankful I didn’t lose hope and kept faith in God,” Delgado says.
 Through the CFCS’ Supportive Services for Veteran Families (SSVF), Delgado received much needed assistance to put her back on her feet and to help care for her children.
 They provided her with temporary housing and later with a home.
 Eventually, they also were able to give her a car to make traveling easier with four children, including a newborn.